 Water the area after planting.
 Then, keep the soil moist, not wet.

-Anemone are easy to grow.
+Anemones are easy to grow.
 They grow best in full to partial sun.
 While plants will grow well in a variety of soils, they are most productive in rich, loam soils.
 The soil should drain well.
-Mix in plenty compost and well rotted manure prior to planting.
+Mix in plenty of compost and well-rotted manure before planting.
 Mulch around plants to help retain moisture and keep weeds down.

-Once your Anemone are established, they will grow well and bloom spring or fall, depending upon variety.
+Once your anemones are established, they will grow well and bloom spring or fall, depending upon variety.
 Deadhead spent blooms to promote more flowers.

 Perennial Anemones suffer from a variety of plant diseases.
 Aphids, beetles, and slugs are common pests.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+If insect or disease problems occur, treat them early with organic or chemical insect repellents and fungicides.